Hannah Pritchard: Life

 The season of 1753–4 saw her in three original characters: Boadicea in Glover's tragedy so named, Catherine in Catherine and Petruchio, Garrick's adaptation of The Taming of the Shrew, and Creusa in Whitehead's Creusa.
 Among other parts that she had sustained under Garrick were Lady Alworth in A New Way to Pay Old Debts, Emilia in Othello, Lady Brumpton in the Funeral, Cleopatra in All for Love, Lady Betty Modish, Millamant, Zara in the Mourning Bride, Lady Truman in the Drummer, Queen Elizabeth in Jones's Essex, Hermione, Countess of Rousillon, and Estifania.
 On 9 Oct.
 1756 she played Lady Capulet to the Juliet of her daughter, Miss Pritchard, and the Romeo of Garrick.

 In Home's 'Agis' on 21 Feb.
 1758 Mrs. Pritchard was the first Agesistrata, and in Arthur Murphy's Desert Island on 24 Jan.
 1760 the first Constantia.
 On 3 Jan.
 1761 she was the original Queen Elizabeth in Brookes's 'Earl of Essex,’ and on 12 Feb. the original Mrs. Oakly in Colman's Jealous Wife.
 On 11 Dec. she was the first Hecuba in John Delap's Hecuba.
 In Mallet's Elvira on 19 Jan.
 1763 she was the first Queen, and in Mrs. Sheridan's Discovery on 3 Feb. the first Lady Medway.
-On 10 Dec. she was the original Mrs. Etherdown in Mrs. Sheridan's Dupe.
+On 10 Dec. she was the original Mrs. Etherdown in Frances Sheridan's The Dupe.
 The same season saw her act Roxana in the Rival Queens.
 For her benefit on 15 March 1766 she had an original part in Charles Shadwell's Irish Hospitality, and on 12 April was the first Dame Ursula in William Kenrick's Falstaff's Wedding.
 On 5 Dec.
 1767 she played her last original part, Mrs. Mildmay, the heroine of The Widowed Wife of Kenrick.
 During the season of 1767–8 she gave a series of farewell performances, her last appearance taking place on 24 April 1768 as Lady Macbeth, when she spoke an epilogue by David Garrick.
 Another epilogue by John Keats, written for the same occasion, but unspoken, appears in his poems.

 Mrs. Pritchard, whose fortune appears to have been imperilled, if not impaired, by the action of her brother, Henry Vaughan, who was an actor, led a wholly blameless and reputable life; a portion of her considerable estate was left her by a distant relative, a Mr. Leonard, an attorney of Lyons Inn.
 An undefined scheme of her husband to benefit actors is mentioned by Davies.
 She lived at one time in York Street, Covent Garden.
 Mrs. Pritchard did not long survive her retirement, but died in August 1768 in Bath.
 A monument to her memory was placed in Poets' Corner, Westminster Abbey.